shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 - Calculated by, concurrency = (`number of invocation per second` \* `number of seconds per invocation took`).
 BY default lambda has `500` to `3000` concurrency vary from region.
 With burst capacity, we can exceed it another 500 concurrency.
 For more concurrency, need to make a request to increase the concurrency to aws.
 - Concurrency limit is calculated by whole account.
 If the account has limit of 1000, aws will reserve 100 and other 900 can be used.
 We can distribute all these 900
+- For kinesis stream shard, if the lambda function process the message, then concurrency means number of shards

 ### Event vs Context Object